binbashar/le-ref-architecture-doc/docs/work-with-us/careers.md

 ## How we work

-!!! info "Binbash work culture"
+!!! info "binbash work culture"

     :star: **Fully Remote**

-    Binbash was founded as a remote-first company.
+    binbash was founded as a remote-first company.
 That means you can always work from home, a co-working place, a nice cafe, or wherever else you feel comfortable, and you'll have almost complete control over your working hours.
     _Why "almost"?_ Because depending on the current projects we'll require few hours of overlap between all Leverage